purescript-contrib/governance/library-guidelines.md

 Each library also contains some standard directories, including:

-- A `docs` directory containing a changelog and any other expanded documentation for the library such as tutorials and walkthroughs
+- A `docs` directory containing expanded documentation for the library such as tutorials and walkthroughs.
 - A `.github` directory containing issue templates, pull request templates, contributing guide, and workflows for tests in continuous integration and automatically labeling stale issues and pull requests.

 #### Standard Labels